EduardoJarsa/mirroring-repository-test/project_ods/README.rst

 Bugs are tracked on `GitHub Issues
 <https://git.vauxoo.com/Jarsa/iho/issues>`_.
 In case of trouble, please
 check there if your issue has already been reported.
-If you spotted it first, help us smash it by providing detailed and welcomed feedback.
+If you spotted it first, help us smash it by providing detailed and welcomed feedback

 Credits